 In 2020, Akunyili Crosby’s work will be shown in the third of a trilogy of solo exhibitions curated by Pulitzer Prize–winning author and critic Hilton Als at the Yale Center for British Art.
 Als, who included Akunyili Crosby in the 2015 group exhibition forces in nature, is drawn to her engagement with commerce, globalization, and fashion through the papering of bodies and scenes with printed imagery.
 "Under the layers of information," Als wrote in the accompanying publication, "human forms pulsate gracefully and gratefully with life and an understanding of how it’s lived in the modern, and in Akunyili Crosby’s intensely imagined, universe."

 Not confined to the indoors, Akunyili Crosby’s work is also visible in murals and on billboards in London and Los Angeles.
-On view through December 31, 2018 in LA, a mural covers the facade of the Museum of Contemporary Art on Grand Avenue.
+In LA, a mural covers the facade of the Museum of Contemporary Art on Grand Avenue.
 Titled Obodo (Country/City/Town/Ancestral Village), the work springs from past paintings by the artist which have been transformed into a vinyl piece on a monumental scale.
 "Obodo is packed with imagery: self-portraits of the artist, common objects of her childhood, pixelated images that read like faded photo albums or scrapbooks, a commemorative textile that memorializes Crosby’s mother, Professor Dora Nkem Akunyili (1954–2014), as well as plants," Steven Nelson writes in ASAP/Journal.
 "Obodo", a word in the artist’s native Southeastern Nigerian language meaning "city," is invoked here to indicated not only Los Angeles, but also Lagos and the village where Akunyili Crosby was born.
 "Obodo’s images and its title point to fragmentation and multivalence," Nelson concludes, adding that the work "holds out the promise of both the retention of home and a connection to residence."

 In London, the Hayward Gallery Billboard features the artist’s 2017 painting Dwell: Aso Ebi through February 2019, while Remain, Thriving, a commission for the city’s Art on the Underground program, is on view in Brixton tube station through March 2019.
 "This work is for people who grew up in Brixton,” Akunyili Crosby told The Londonist, referencing descendants of the Windrush Generation who moved from the Caribbean to Britain between 1948 and 1970; "I wanted the piece to be somewhat calming and quiet because it would be located in a bustling station, but I still wanted it to have all of the multi-century layers and stories of Brixton visible."